68 High Street

 The Portland Children's Hospital is known for both, its engineering and its commitment to the wellbeing of children.
 Edville G. Abbott, M.D., as Surgeon in Chief of the Children's Hospital, fostered the "Abbott Treatment" for adjusting bend of the spine in children experiencing scoliosis in 1911.
 The Abbott Treatment was viewed as the norm of care for quite some time and keeps on being referred to in clinical diaries.

 Elm Terrace

-In 2011, the Maine State Housing Authority approved the building and the adjacent empty lot, 68 High Street, for 38 low income housing units.
-The building is set to be renovated to fulfill the Americans with Disabilities Act requirements, including the addition of elevators.
-The first floor of 66 High Street will include parking units.
+In 2011, the Maine State Housing Authority approved the building and the adjacent empty lot at 68 High Street for 38 low-income housing units.
+The building was renovated to fulfill the Americans with Disabilities Act requirements, including the addition of elevators.
+The first floor of 66 High Street included parking units.
 The plan to redevelop the property became controversial after state treasurer Bruce Poliquin criticized the housing authority for their per-unit cost.